northle/docs/src/docs/introduction/getting-started.md

 ::: tip INFO
 If you're using Northle with a frontend framework template, you can run `npm run start:vite` instead for automatic asset compilation.

-::: details Using PNPM or Yarn
+::: details Using pnpm or Yarn
 ```shell
 $ pnpm run start:vite
 $ yarn start:vite